rpranaykumarreddy/bitbucket-query/plan.md

    regex: `SET ?1`
    possible sub-queries: NONE

-2. IN: (Tentatively removed)
+2. MACRO:
-   This helps user to navigate to the workspace without changing the default workspace.
+   This helps user in list all the macros available as a notification.
-   It can take value directly or if value is cached, it can be selected from the list.

-   regex: `IN ?1`
+   regex: `MACRO`
    possible sub-queries:
-      1. All possible queries that can be done in the workspace.
+      1. All possible queries that can be done in a repo.
-         regex: `IN ?1 <QUERY>`
+         regex: `MACRO ?1 <QUERY>`
+      2. Add a new macro
+         regex: `MACRO NEW ?1`
+      3. Remove a macro
+         regex: `MACRO REMOVE ?1`
+      4. Remove a repo from a macro
+         regex: `MACRO EDIT ?1 REMOVE ?2`
+      5. List all repos in a macro
+         regex: `MACRO LIST ?1`

 3. LIST:
    This helps user to list the repositories in the workspace.